 On July 1, 2018 the Authority entered into an agreement to lease an office building.
-In June of 2022, the Authority reassessed the lease terms and decided to exercise the option to extend the lease agreement which will result in an increase to the lease liability.
+In June of 2022, the Authority reassessed the lease terms and decided to exercise the option to extend the lease agreement which resulted in an increase to the lease liability.
 The lease asset is reported as a capital asset, net of accumulated amortization, and as a current and non-current lease liability.
 Both the lease asset and lease liability are reported in the Statement of Net Position.
 Leasehold improvements are capitalized and amortized over the remaining life of the lease term.
 Further disclosure for the building lease is discussed in Note 8.

 As of July 1, 2022, the Authority adopted GASB 96 - Subscription-Based Information Technology Arrangements (SBITA), which provides new accounting guidance for contracts that conveys control of the right to use another party's information technology software, alone or in combination with tangible capital assets for a specified period of time.
 The new guidance requires that these contracted arrangements be treated as a right to use asset with a corresponding subscription liability.
 The right to use asset is included with capital assets and may include implementation costs to be amortized over the term of the contract once placed into service.
 The liability is initially measured at the present value of the subscription payments expected to be made during the subscription term.
 The liability is included with Accounts Payable and other liabilities for the discounted payments expected to be made in the next year, the remainder is included with the other liabilities as a noncurrent liability.
-Further disclosures of the Authority's SBITA is available in Note 7.
-This change in accounting will be retroactively applied to fiscal year 2022 as discussed in Note 1 (cc).
+Further disclosures of the Authority's SBITA are available in Note 7.